Pharmacy Technician

 Readings/Assignments

-Lab - Filling and Recording a Controlled Substance Floor Stock Log
+Roleplay Lab Activity - The Controlled Substance Floor Stock Log

 Objectives